intmus/inttheory19-20/_02-int-scales-keys/c1-keys.md

 abc: true
 ---

-As discussed in the previous topic, scales represent a pitch collection that centralizes around a tonic pitch.
+As discussed in the previous topic, scales represent a pitch collection, centered around a tonic pitch.
 Because we can transpose these pitch collections to center around any pitch-class, we create twelve unique pitch centers -- called *keys* -- and even more if we include enharmonic equivalents.
 Because writing accidentals for many of these keys would be clunky and difficult to read, we use a system of key signatures to give the performer a simple way of knowing which pitches in the key are raised and lowered.

 ## Key signatures